The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Main results and examples

 \subsection{Main results}

-The following Theorem~\ref{thm:semi} is our main result.
-The statement regarding sequential compactness in Theorem~\ref{thm:semi} refines the results of \cite{meyerzheng}, \cite{stricker} and \cite{jakubowski} for semimartingale measures, i.e., for semimartingales on the canonical space.
+The following Theorem~\ref{thm:semi} is our main result that together with its corollaries and an auxiliary lemma provides an easy method of constructing weak${}^*$ sets of semimartingale measures.
+The statement regarding sequential compactness in Theorem~\ref{thm:semi} refines the classical results of Meyer and Zheng \cite{meyerzheng}, Stricker \cite{stricker} and Jakubowski \cite{jakubowski} for semimartingale measures, i.e., for semimartingales on the canonical space.
 The statement about (non-sequential) compactness is, to the best of our knowledge, a new result.